italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 --- abstract

 This draft outlines the optical pluggable attributes within a host packet device, focusing on their role in a packet-over-optical network.
 It includes representations of coherent pluggable capabilities, configuration, states, and telemetry data.
 These attributes draws from existing IETF standards and incorporates input from other industry forums and standards, such as ITU-T, OpenConfig, OIF and ONF TAPI, to ensure uniform structuring and consistent naming conventions.
+Note that the IETF terminology shall be given precedence wherever possible.
+In case there is a duplication of an attribute, this draft may describe how the attribute is named in the related document.
+Only if no attribute exists in IETF RFCs or IETF WG drafts, new attributes shall be introduced if they are needed.

 A gap analysis is included to compare optical pluggable attributes with current IETF drafts, identifying any modeling gaps.
 Based on the identified gaps, the draft proposes solutions to address missing attributes, such as augmenting or updating existing IETF YANG models.